stepolan/mytools/README.md

 ## Style Guide

-Please refer to the [Style Guide](./STYLEGUIDE.md) for coding standards and practices.
+Please refer to the [Style Guide](./STYLEGUIDE.md) for coding consistency.

 ## License